-- Optimise the development, location, and operation of VRE, storage (battery and pumped hydro), electrolysers (if applicable), and other generation such as peaking gas generation. - Evaluate the transmission development paths3.
-Each alternative development path is tested individually through the DLT.
+- Optimise the development, location, and operation of VRE, storage (battery and pumped hydro), electrolysers and other generation such as peaking gas generation. - Evaluate the development paths.
+Each development path is tested individually through the DLT.
 Testing of the network development paths is a key process in determining the ODP and performing cost-benefit analysis.
-This process is described in more detail in Chapter 5.
+This process is described in more detail in Section 6.